AI Will Disrupt the Wrong Jobs First

 Venture firms weren’t immune either.
 Slapping “climate tech” on any SaaS tool became a valuation multiplier.
 A B2B dashboard with a sustainability tab could suddenly raise at three times the multiple.
 The positioning was green; the business model was grayscale.

-Then there are the shadow players—legal teams, PR agencies, and regulatory advisors—who ensured that the narratives stayed aligned, even when the data didn’t.
+Then there are the enabling layer, legal teams, PR agencies, and regulatory advisors, who built careers ensuring narratives stayed aligned even when the underlying data didn't support them.
+These weren't the companies solving climate challenges.
+They were the ones capitalizing on climate language.
 These weren’t the companies solving climate challenges.
 They were the ones capitalizing on climate language.

 The Strategic Risk Few Are Pricing In